General entry requirements

 Teaching is delivered through lectures, seminars and tutorials, web forums, podcasts, workshops, presentations, film analysis, group work and field trips.

-Modules focus on important themes in political, religious, cultural or social history and many explore topics far removed from the usual A level syllabus.
+Modules focus on important themes in political, religious, cultural or social history and most explore topics far removed from the usual A level syllabus.